lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 Usually, the Lido DAO recognizes the bridged wstETH endpoints if the specific set of security and design recommendations are followed.
 These recommendations are set out in the [Recommendations](#recommendations) section in paragraphs **R-1..R-8**.
 The rest of the recommendations (**R-9...**) are also important and foster the recognition's likelihood.

-If the recommendations **R-1...R-4** are followed, the token may have a chance of being acknowledged by NEW as following the security and future-proofing baseline.
+If the recommendations **R-1...R-4** are followed, the token may have a chance of being acknowledged by NEC as following the security and future-proofing baseline.

-If any of **R-1...R-4** isn’t followed, there can be less likelihood of the Lido DAO’s recognition or the NEW's acknowledgment.
+If any of **R-1...R-4** isn’t followed, there can be less likelihood of the Lido DAO’s recognition or the NEC's acknowledgment.

 ## General scenario towards the Lido DAO recognition

 This section describes an approximate path to bridging wstETH to an L2 network.
 The order of the steps is not strict but follows the general flow.

-🐾 Study the bridging guide and fill in [the questionnaire](#questionnaire) about your solution and send it to the NEW.
+🐾 Study the bridging guide and fill in [the questionnaire](#questionnaire) about your solution and send it to the NEC.

-🐾 Coordinate on priority lane, timings, and reviews with the NEW.
+🐾 Coordinate on priority lane, timings, and reviews with the NEC.

-🐾 Get the architecture and the deploy configuration verified by the NEW.
+🐾 Get the architecture and the deploy configuration verified by the NEC.

 🐾 Deploy the contracts to testnet.
-Get the testnet deployment verified by coordinating through the NEW.
+Get the testnet deployment verified by coordinating through the NEC.

 🐾 Express intention to bridge wstETH on the forum, outlining the details and technical plan.
 Consider: